 Finding Location and Timestamp of iPhone image

-Choose any image and right click on it.
-Select properties and a window will open.
+- Choose any image and right click on it.
+Select properties and a window opens

-Click on Details tab and there you can find the date the image was taken and the GPS coordinates.
+- Click on Details tab, and there you can find the date the picture was taken and the GPS coordinates

-On your iPhone you usually see the name of the location on top of the image along with the date.
-However, on Windows you only see coordinates in the details. default when you copy the images to a folder, they are sorted according to their date only which is great if you like your photos arranged in their chronology.
+- On your iPhone, you usually see the name of the location on top of the image along with the date.
+However, on Windows, you only see coordinates in the details.
+The default when you copy the photos to a folder, they are sorted according to their date only which is great if you like your photos arranged in their chronology

-You can choose to change the sort criteria as well by simply clicking Right anywhere besides the picture and then going into Sort By and choosing the parameter you want the pictures to be sorted by.
-You can choose size, date or name.
+- Choose to change the sort criteria as well by simply clicking Right anywhere besides the picture and then going into Sort By and choosing the parameter you want the photos to be sorted by

-If you want to organize your photos by the location they were taken in then you need to manually create folders for that as this is not possible yet.
+If you’re going to organize your photos by the location they were taken in then you need to create folders manually.

-If you back up your images in iCloud, the location and time will be saved with these pictures in the iCloud as well.
+If you back up your images in iCloud, the location and time are saved with these pictures in the iCloud as well.